AwoyoToyin/simple-crud/README.md

 Installation
 ==========================================

+This application uses redis as a datastore and assumes you have redis-server running on port 6379

 > Run ‘npm install’ to download npm packages.

 > Run sails lift to start the node server on port 1337.